The Hermann City Office is at 1902 Jefferson Street.

 Voter registration is handled at the County Clerk’s Office in the Gasconade County Courthouse on First Street or at the Hermann License Bureau, 312 Market Street.

 City elections are held annually on the first Tuesday in April.
 Issues may be placed on the ballot during specified elections at other times of the year.
-The Ward 1 polling place is at the Jaycee Hall in the upper city park on Washington Street.
-The Ward 2 polling place is at City Hall, 207 Schiller Street.
+The Ward 1 polling place is the Community Room, 311 Schiller Street.
+The Ward 2 polling place is the Gasconade County R-1 School District administration building, 170 Blue Pride Drive.

 Several excellent parks which are under the management and control of the Hermann Park Board, whose members represent various city organizations and are appointed by the Mayor with the approval of the Board of Aldermen.